craimbert/docker-volume-gc-storage/README.md

 `Cloud Storage FUSE is an open source Fuse adapter that allows you to mount Google Cloud Storage buckets as file systems on Linux or OS X systems`
 * https://cloud.google.com/storage/docs/gcs-fuse
 * https://github.com/GoogleCloudPlatform/gcsfuse

-### Google Cloud Storage
-Similar to Amazon S3, according to Google: `"Cloud Storage is typically used to store unstructured data.
-You can add objects of any kind and size, and up to 5 TB."` -> https://console.cloud.google.com/storage

 ## Installation